Package: MsBackendSql

 All data (peaks data or spectra variables) are

-always retrieved on the fly from the database resulting
+always retrieved on-the-fly from the database resulting

 thus in a minimal memory footprint for the Spectra